Ayehu/custom-scripts/Ayehu Alert (Linux, BSD, MacOS, UNIX)/Readme.md

 <br>
 `HostLabel|TargetURL|Secret`

-Below is an example of how the `ayehu.conf` file should be formatted (CustomLabel|EndpointURL|Password):
+Below is an example of how the `ayehu.conf` file should be formatted:
 <br>
 `MyAyehuServer|http://1.2.3.4:8888/AyehuAPI/|p@$$w0rd`